Thyroid Surgery

 Minimally invasive thyroid surgery

-Minimally invasive thyroid surgery is the removal of one half or whole thyroid gland through a small mid neck incision.
+Minimally invasive thyroid surgery is the removal of one-half or the whole thyroid gland through a small mid-neck incision.
 The incision is placed in the natural skin crease.
-Minimally invasive thyroid surgery includes video-assisted or endoscopic thyroidectomy, when surgeon uses camera to magnify the view.
-This technique makes the healing process faster and with minimum scar formation.
+Minimally invasive thyroid surgery includes video-assisted or endoscopic thyroidectomy, when the surgeon uses a camera to magnify the view.
+This technique speeds up the healing process and results in minimal scar formation.

 YOUR SURGERY: